-Central Hudson was authorized a budget of \$43.2M to achieve 255,292 Gross MMBtu of savings beginning April 1, 2020 through December 31, 2025.
-The table below outlines funding and savings targets identified in the 2020 NENY Order:
+Central Hudson was authorized a budget of \$43.2 million to achieve 255,292 Gross MMBtu of savings beginning April 1, 2020 through December 31, 2025.
+The table below outlines funding and savings targets identified in the 2020 NENY Order.
+In addition, Table 2 outlines authorized transfers and associated targets from the 2023 Order.